JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2019-04-24-modularizationhow.md

 - ...

 ## Wrap-up
-Generally speaking there are two strategies to modularize an existing app: pull code up or push code down.
-Make sure to make a big initial push towards modularization to reap the benefits as soon as possible, clean up the module apis and see if you can take some code improvements along.
+Generally speaking, there are two strategies to modularize an existing app: pull code up or push code down.
+Make sure to make a big initial push towards modularization to reap the benefits as soon as possible, clean up the module APIs and see if you can take some code improvements along.

 Next blog post, I'll share some tips and lessons learned while modularizing.
 Make sure to follow me on {% include link_twitter.html %} so you don't miss it!